predictionmachines/SDSlite/README.md

 ### MacOS

 For MacOS, Mono is also available - but unfortunately only in 32bit mode as a package.
 See here: [http://www.mono-project.com/docs/compiling-mono/mac/](http://www.mono-project.com/docs/compiling-mono/mac/).

+### LICENCE

+You can find license details in Licence.txt file provided with this project or online at [https://github.com/predictionmachines/SDSlite/Licence.txt](https://github.com/predictionmachines/SDSlite/Licence.txt).